DegustatorPonos/StreamUtils/TwichIntegrations/RandomChatters/README.md

 ### Authentication
 To access the control API endpoints you have to proveide an app token.
-It is accessible in .env file You have to append it to your HTTP request via URL query like that:
+It is accessible in .env file You have to append it to your HTTP request via URL query 'token' param like that:
 ``` /api/end/connect?token=<your token> ```